mionova/100DaysOfCode-Challenge/README.md

 **Date**: August 8, 2021

-**Today's JavaScript Progress**: As part of the JavaScript30 course, I built a custom interface of an HTML5 video player with play/pause buttons, a slider, skip buttons, a speed controller.
+**Today's JavaScript Progress**: As part of the JavaScript30 course, I built a custom interface for an HTML5 video player with play/pause buttons, a slider, skip buttons, and a speed controller.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-072)
 &nbsp;